Suicide and suicidal behavior

 Most suicide attempts do not result in death.
 Many of these attempts are done in a way that makes rescue possible.
 These attempts are often a cry for help.

-Relatives of people who attempt or commit suicide often blame themselves or become very angry.
+Relatives of people who attempt or complete suicide often blame themselves or become very angry.
 They may see the suicide attempt as selfish.
-However, people who try to commit suicide often mistakenly believe that they are doing their friends and relatives a favor by taking themselves out of the world.
+However, people who attempt suicide often mistakenly believe that they are doing their friends and relatives a favor by taking themselves out of the world.

 - Having trouble concentrating or thinking clearly